Darmo117/Wiktionary/README.md

 It also contains LUA modules and JavaScript gadgets for some wikis, mainly for the French Wiktionary.

 Python scripts are released under MIT License.
-**Warning**: JS and LUA files most likely are under CC-BY-SA-3.0 license, please refer to WMF wikis for more details.
+**Warning**: JS and LUA files most likely are under CC BY-SA license, please refer to WMF wikis for more details.